-Julie earned her M.S. and Ph.D. degrees from the Soil and Water Science Department at the University of Florida, and was a post-doctoral research fellow at Stanford University with the Woods Institute for the Environment.
-As a doctoral student, she was a National Science Foundation Integrative Graduate Education and Research Traineeship (IGERT) fellow in a program focused on the adaptive management of water, wetlands and watersheds.
+Julie Padowski is the Co-Director of the Center for Environmental Research, Education, and Outreach (CEREO) and a Research Associate Professor with the School of the Environment.
+Padowski earned her M.S. and Ph.D. degrees from the Soil and Water Science Department at the University of Florida, and was a post-doctoral research fellow at Stanford University with the Woods Institute for the Environment.

 2011 Ph.D., Soil and Water Science, University of Florida (Gainesville, FL)